 WHY GO: Why go to Bryn Athyn PA?
-Because a Pennsylvania Rags to Riches Captain of Industry, John Pitcairn, founded a whole new religious branch of Christianity about 15 miles north of Philadelphia, and built a cathedral on his property.
+Because a Pennsylvania Rags to Riches Captain of Industry, John Pitcairn, founded a whole new religious branch of Christianity about 15 miles north of Philadelphia.
+And, he built a world-class cathedral on his property.

 Because his son, Raymond, continued his work and in the process amassed the largest collection of Medieval stained glass in private hands in the country.
 Because discovering John’s country estate, Raymond’s mansion and the stunning cathedral, collectively a National Historic Landmark known as Bryn Athyn, is like finding Angkor Wat Temple in the jungle.
 Who knew it was there?
 So close to Philly?
 And wow, it’s incredible!

 Also nearby, you’ll find the only museum devoted entirely to the Three Stooges, the Stoogeum (open only on Thursdays from 10-3) “Soitenly” a find of a different sort.

 Things To Do In Bryn Athyn Pennsylvania